clevertree/cms/README.md

 * Request administrator access by setting the domain's SOA email.
 * Interactive configuration - No manually editing json files.
 * Can be used stand-alone, or as a middleware within another NodeJS app.
+* CMS API middleware can be enabled individually (example: content management @ /:content/ with no user management @ /:user/)

 ### Technical/Code Goals